Lumenite/Neptune/readme.md

 <a name="Contribution"></a>
 ### Contribution:
-1. Give it a star if you like this package.
+1. New features and suggestions are welcome.
 2. Help to keep readme up to date with some functionality which exist in this framework but not visible to others.
-3. Feel free to contribute or any suggestion which can help PHP and Kubernetes community to grow.
+3. Feel free to contribute to help PHP and Kubernetes community to grow.
 4. Just do it.
 You are welcome :)

 ### Credits